 Most of our Japanese classes will be held online, via Zoom.
 If you will be using a laptop/desktop computer, you must have a functioning camera and headphone/microphone installed, and be familiar with its use.
 We appreciate your understanding and cooperation.

-Classes will begin the week of September 4, 2023, on the day indicated and will last 15 weeks (unless otherwise indicated).
+Classes will begin the week of January 8, 2024, on the day indicated and will last 15 weeks.

 Classes will be held in French and online, unless otherwise indicated.

 “A” the course will be held in English; “P” the course will be held in person